How to Make the Most of January Peak Travel Bookings

 It can be frustrating sifting through hundreds of unsuitable holiday options when you’re searching for your perfect break.

-Marketers can use behavioural targeting software to cut the amount of time holidaymakers spend researching.
-They can use this to show personalised suggestions based on the customer’s previous interests and actions.
+Marketers can use behavioural targeting to cut the amount of time holidaymakers spend researching.
+They can use this to show personalised suggestions based on the customer’s previous booking history, demographics and pages visited.

 This sort of technology lets you track what’s been clicked and browsed before so you can display personal recommendations on both your website and emails.
 This ensures your marketing is always relevant to the person it’s being shown to.

 It means you can give a completely bespoke search experience.
-This saves the potential traveller hours of research and reduces the amount of time it takes to convert a booking.
+This saves the potential traveller hours of research.
+And importantly, it keeps your visitors from leaving your website and continuing their research with a competitor.

 Once you’ve engaged a potential holidaymaker with eye-catching content it can still take time for them to book.